 A motion-sensor key is a fob that turns itself off after it’s been motionless for a set period of time.

 This is one of the fixes that Thatcham Research claims can significantly reduce the risk of a relay attack.

-The time it takes for a fob to turn itself off can vary from just two minutes to 15, depending on the manufacturer.
-Thatcham does not currently set a time limit during testing.
+The time it takes for a fob to turn itself off can vary from just two minutes to 15 minutes, depending on the manufacturer.
+Thatcham doesn’t currently set a time limit during testing.

-Richard Billyeald, chief technical officer at Thatcham Research, told us: ‘motion sensor keys are not a solution but they are a good fix.
+Richard Billyeald, chief technical officer at Thatcham Research, told us: ‘Motion-sensor keys are not a solution, but they are a good fix.
 It will work for when thieves are trying to steal a car from a driveway when the key is in the house.
-There is still a risk in places like cars or train stations – but much less so.’
+There is still a risk in places such as car parks or train stations – but much less so.’